emanuel0303/university-management-system-api-java-spring-boot/README.md

 Copy code
 mvn spring-boot:run

-## API Documentation
-Access the API documentation at http://localhost:8080/swagger-ui.html after running the application.

 ## 🗂️ Database Schema
 The database schema includes tables for students, courses, faculty, enrollments, timetables, and exams, with appropriate relationships and indexes.